anujsrc/clj-arangodb/README.md

 ```
 ## Databases and Collections

-The namespaces are partitioned accorting to the dispatch object, so for example all functions in the `databases` namespace take a `com.arangodb.ArangoDatabse` as the first parameter.
+The namespaces are partitioned according to the dispatch object, so for example all functions in the `databases` namespace take a `com.arangodb.ArangoDatabse` as the first parameter.

 ## Return Values